orientechnologies/orientdb-docs/MarcoPolo-Types.md

 ## Typing in MarcoPolo

 In any situation where you send data from your application to OrientDB, MarcoPolo converts the internal type in Elixir to a default type in Java.
-So, for instance, if you set a booelan value on a record it gets set in OrientDB as the `java.lang.Boolean` type.
+So, for instance, if you set a boolean value on a record it gets set in OrientDB as the `java.lang.Boolean` type.

 Java types that you retrieve from OrientDB are converted to their approximate Elixir type.
 So, if you query OrientDB and retrieve an instance of `java.lang.Long` it is set in your application as an Elixir integer.